vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: For extra points, why is "Fizz Buzz" returned first?

 ### 15:00

-**CMD**: Explain importance of indentation in Python

-**SAY**: Python code is organised into "blocks" that are noticable visually because of
-         _equal indentation_.
-Each line of code within a block _must_ be equally indented.
-Thankfully, Jupyter is very helpful but problems can still happen if you are not careful.

-**CMD**: Demonstrate unequal indentation.
-Ask students what happens when they try to run the
-         cell with unequal indentation.
-Ask them to fix it.

 **SAY**: You can also get the decision making process of your program mixed up when you are not careful
          about indentation.
 Remember that the block of code guarded by an **if** statement is only